api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

   the testnet and account you selected in MetaMask are displayed in Remix as shown below.

-- Be sure `QrngReqester - contracts/QrngReqester.sol` is selected in the **CONTRACT** pick list.
+- Be sure `QrngRequester - contracts/QrngRequester.sol` is selected in the **CONTRACT** pick list.

 - Add the Airnode `_airnodeRrp` address parameter value for the constructor into